-The second key point, and this is critical, is that the overwhelming starting point and driver of the Nicaragua allegations against Ruth Paine with which Wheaton ambushed Ruth, as the Wheaton documents make absolutely crystal clear, was the JFK assassination allegations against Ruth themselves.
-From this starting point Ruth was a priori suspicious to Wheaton before Ruth stepped off the plane in Managua, no matter what Ruth could have said or done, because of Wheaton's belief that Ruth played a sinister role in the JFK assassination.
+The second key point, and this is critical, is that the starting point and driver of the Nicaragua allegations against Ruth Paine was the JFK assassination allegations against Ruth themselves.
+From this starting point Ruth was a priori suspicious to Wheaton before Ruth stepped off the plane in Managua, no matter what Ruth could have said or done, because of the a priori (and wholly baseless) belief that Ruth played a sinister role in the JFK assassination.
 In this way Ruth arrived to Managua with three strikes against her in Wheaton's eyes even if Ruth had not written down a single note.

-Then when Ruth was seen taking a lot of notes, Wheaton and confidantes concluded that settled it, Ruth was "a CIA agent or asset" (as the "anonymous man" interviewed in the Max Good film, who may be the husband of Sue Wheaton, states).
+Then when Ruth was seen taking a lot of notes, Wheaton and confidantes concluded that settled it, Ruth was "a CLA agent or asset" (as the "anonymous man" interviewed in the Max Good film, who may be the husband of Sue Wheaton, states).
 This became the narrative about Ruth in Managua spreading from those circles, even though there never was any evidence Ruth had ill intent or ill purpose when taking her notes.

 The third important point is that there is no evidence or sound basis for assuming the student photographer who accompanied Jon Roise and Ruth was affiliated with Ruth or ProNica or that Ruth or Jon were involved in that photography.
 Ruth denied connection to both the photographs and the photographer at the time and there has been no evidence shown otherwise, even though the photographer accompanied Ruth and Jon.
 This is important, because Wheaton in the 2022 Max Good film misrepresents Ruth Paine in stating that Ruth Paine said she herself was part of that photographer's activity.
-Here is Wheaton in the 2022 film:
+Here is Wheaton in the 2022 film (emphasis added):